33sakib33/Interview-bits/README.md

-# Interview-bits: Technical Interview Resources
+# Interview-bits: A Resource for Technical Interviews in Software Industries

 ## Table of Contents
 1. [Data Structures and Algorithms](#data-structures-and-algorithms)